 When I brought them home, I wasn’t sure what to do with them.
 I mean, that orange paint job was hideous.
 But they both were solid and deserved a second chance.

 So, I did what I usually do with old wood, and pulled out my sand paper, white paint and some rags and brushes.
 The orange caddy got a few coats of indoor/outdoor paint, whereas the wooden one got a watered-down wash that I wiped off with a rag.
-Just enough to tame down the stain color.
+Just enough to tame down the stain colour.

 Then, I aged some terracotta pots with the same watered-down indoor/outdoor white paint.
 I brushed it on and used a rag to remove a little here and there.
 Some areas required two coats.
 Don’t worry if you mess up.
 Dampen the rag to remove the excess and apply a little more.
 Be sure to finish at least the rim part of the inside too.